Websoft9/websoft9/README.md

 - Manage your Linux by GUI: Inspect and change network settings, Configure a firewall, Manage storage, Browse and search system logs, Inspect a system’s hardware, Inspect and interact with systemd-based services,
 - Supported languages: English, Chinese（中文）

-# Install & Upgrade
+# Installation

-You should have root privileges user to install or upgrade Websoft9, if you use no-root user you can `sudo su` for it
+You should have root privileges user to install or upgrade or uninstall Websoft9, if you use no-root user you can `sudo su` for it

+## Install & Upgrade

 ```
 # Install by default